josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Buy Natives

-Good luck buying natives!
+_Warning: Buying natives is very hard to do relative to how easy it is to buy nearly anything else imaginable._

 - Stores primarily carry non-natives and hybrids/cultivars. 🤯
-- 1-2x/yr INSP and Indy Parks Alliance have a sale.
 - Cost prohibitive, $5 for a single plant gets expensive quickly.
 - Don't trust the label, know your source.
+- March 1 online and May 3-18 in-person is [Indy Urban Acres](https://www.iuaplantsale.com/) plant sale
+- INPS has a [Buy Natives Directory](https://indiananativeplants.org/landscaping/where-to-buy/), an annual auction, and a seed swap at the annual conference

-  - I bought Red Mulberry that PPDL diagnosed as White, <br /> yes the illegal one.
+Note: I bought Red Mulberry that PPDL genetic tested as White, yes the illegal one.

 #### Grow Natives